MBowey/LexLutherChatBox/README.md

 ## Final Conclusions & Challenges
+Finally, we did run into some problems that were an obstacle for us to be able to move into other steps of our project, mostly working with AWS.
+Some of the those were:

 * Additional library dependencies required
     * AWS Lambda Layers
     * Cloud 9
-* AWS Lambda Layers has a capacity limit of  250 MB
+* AWS Lambda Layers has a capacity limit of  250 MB, which did not allow us to use other libraries such as Alpaca  or Quandl.
 * Testing functions in AWS is inefficient

 ![LambdaLayer](Images/LambdaLayer.png)

 ## Next Steps
+This project definitely has various implementations in our every day lives such as:
+* Implement it with Alexa
+* Connect chat box to Slack, Twilio, Facebook, URL Website With more time with our project, our next step would have been to:
+* Add machine learning price/trend prediction
 * Import more libraries with AWS S3
-* Connect chat box to Slack, Twilio, Facebook, URL Website
-* Add machine learning price/trend prediction